SpanPanel/SpanPanel-Docs/entity_id_change_architecture.md

 ## Overview

 The synthetic sensors system handles entity ID changes through a coordinated approach involving per-SensorSet entity indexes, bulk modification operations, and registry event storm protection.
 The primary goal is to prevent event thrashing when we initiate entity ID changes that would otherwise trigger cascading update cycles.

 ## Core Components

 ### Per-SensorSet Entity Index

 - **Purpose**: Tracks which entity IDs are actively referenced by sensors within a specific SensorSet for event filtering
 - **Scope**: Per-SensorSet, completely rebuilt whenever that SensorSet is modified
 - **Content**: Set of ALL entity IDs referenced in sensor configurations, formula variables, and global settings within the SensorSet
 - **No Distinction**: Contains any entity_id reference - no distinction between synthetic and external entities
-- **Exclusions**: Dynamic patterns (device_class, regex, tags) are excluded since they're resolved at runtime
+- **Exclusions**: Dynamic patterns (device_class, regex, label) are excluded since they're resolved at runtime
 - **Location**: Owned by each SensorSet, not global
 - **Update Strategy**: Always rebuild entire index from final SensorSet state - no incremental updates